connectomicslab/connectomemapper3/paper/paper.md

   [@GorgolewskiBIDSMethods:2017], that leverages a number of widely adopted software tools to map a graph representation of the structural and functional connections between brain regions, the connectome, at multiple scales.
-The workflow can take any structural / diffusion / resting-state functional MRI dataset structured accordingly to the BIDS standard [@GorgolewskiTheExperiments:2016], and is intended to be run via its Docker and Singularity/Apptainer containerized versions.
+The workflow can take any structural / diffusion / resting-state functional MRI dataset structured according to the BIDS standard [@GorgolewskiTheExperiments:2016], and is intended to be run via its Docker and Singularity/Apptainer containerized versions.
 To improve its accessibility, CMP3 comes with a graphical user interface, which supports